 We work with a large number of young people to provide interactive and engaging experiences to ignite and support their interest in folk arts.
 From grassroots folk dance workshops in schools to professional development for aspiring musicians we offer something for all ages and have access to many experienced and committed artists and tutors.

 The Young Halsway programme is for young people to explore folk arts, experiment, find their own sound and fuse different genres of music and dance including rock, hip hop and contemporary.
 Having run for the last five years it is extremely successful and has helped launch the professional career of a number of artists as well as inspiring many more to experiment under the guidance of industry professionals.

 We offer four residential opportunities across the year:

 For ages 8-12.
 Everyone welcome, join us for fun with folk.
-This is a great introduction to playing and learning about folk music working with a supportive and experienced team of artists.
+This is a great introduction to playing and learning about folk music working with supportive and experienced artists.

 An introduction to folk for young people aged 13-18.
 Prior experience – as either a singer or musician – is essential, but it’s ok if you’re new to folk.